Unlocking hygienic horizons

 In the race against time to ensure safe access to sanitation, reminiscent of the tenacious hummingbird who does what she can to fight the great fire – carrying droplets of water in her beak, collective efforts and private sector engagement emerge as pivotal forces.
 The Swachh Bharat Mission, a beacon of change, transformed India from a major contributor to global open defecation to a rural sanitation leader within just five years.
 Yet, amidst accolades, persistent gaps linger, urging a renewed commitment from the government.

-And when it comes to addressing the sanitation problem in India – the world’s most populous country with 1.43 billion people (over 17% of the world’s population), like the hummingbird, would certainly require efforts and contribution of every individual and every stakeholder including the private sector, particularly as its role has shifted beyond workers’ welfare, charity, legally binding mandatory investments towards corporate social responsibility (CSR) to environmental, social & governance (ESG) responsibilities and reporting.
-The private sector, akin to the hummingbird's droplets, is key to sustaining open defecation free status and realising sustainable development goal (SDG) 6 targets by 2030.
+And when it comes to addressing the sanitation problem in India, the world’s most populous country with 1.43 billion people (over 17% of the world’s population), like the hummingbird, it would certainly require the efforts and contributions of every individual and every stakeholder, including the private sector, particularly as its role has shifted beyond workers’ welfare, charity, and legally binding mandatory investments towards corporate social responsibility (CSR) to environmental, social, & governance (ESG) responsibilities and reporting.
+The private sector, akin to the hummingbird's droplets, is key to sustaining open defecation free status and realising sustainable development goals (SDG) 6 targets by 2030.

 Similarly, according to UNICEF estimate, the investments that the government made in sanitation in India are bringing a whopping 400% return.
 According to the same estimates, each rural household in an open-defecation-free village saves Rs 50,000 by avoiding out-of-pocket health spending and time savings.
 The initiative has also created jobs for a large number of people.